Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 |---|---|---|

-| Luxury Sustainable | ฿฿฿฿ | Comprehensive sustainability, transparent supply chains, premium quality |
+| Luxury Sustainable | ฿฿฿฿ | Full-lifecycle accountability, transparent supply chains, premium quality |

-| Contemporary Conscious | ฿฿-฿฿฿ | Significant sustainability efforts, good quality, accessible pricing |
+| Contemporary Conscious | ฿฿-฿฿฿ | Strong sustainability practices, good quality, accessible pricing |

 | Accessible Sustainable | ฿-฿฿ | Entry-level options, secondhand/vintage, budget-friendly choices |